Ten Point: Before debut

 Ten Point was born on April 19, 1973, on Yoshida Farm, located in Hayakita, Hokkaido.
-Ten Point's father was a stallion named Contrite that was in a syndicate that was exported into Japan.
-Ten Point's mother was named Wakakumo and was a winner in the 1966 Oka Sho race.
-Regarding these two horses' breeding, Yoshida Farm's Shigeo Yoshido said, "I don't know how making this Contrite stallion my center focus will turn out, but I've created and put him in a syndicate, so this has to succeed.
+Ten Point's father, exported into Japan, was a stallion named Contrite that was in a syndicate.
+Ten Point's mother, Wakakumo, was a winner in the 1966 Oka Sho race.
+Regarding these two horses' breeding, Yoshida Farm's Shigeo Yoshida said, "I don't know how making this Contrite stallion my center focus will turn out, but I've created and put him in a syndicate, so this has to succeed.
 To do that, I have to have a good broodmare to produce a good child horse."
-According to Yoshido Farm's Haruo Yoshida, Ten Point was born with a form of "perfect quality."
+According to Yoshida Farm's Haruo Yoshida, Ten Point was born with a form of "perfect quality."
 Ten Point was soon bought by Hisanari Takada for ¥15,000,000 and then it was decided that he would be managed by Sasuke Ogawa in a stable at the Rittō Training Center.
-Before the purchase, Ogawa said that Ten Point's entire body moved like a spring when he was at Yoshido Farm.
+Before the purchase, Ogawa said that Ten Point's entire body moved like a spring when he was at Yoshida Farm.

-According to people involved at Yoshido Farm, Ten Point in his early childhood was clever enough not to go against humans and was always with his mother due to his dependent nature.
+According to people involved at Yoshida Farm, Ten Point in his early childhood was clever enough not to go against humans and was always with his mother due to his dependent nature.
 When Ten Point's trainer chased him in order to make him exercise, he had extraordinarily fast running speed but was burdened with a delicate body and when he was the age of two, he injured the knee bone of his foreleg.
 Ten Point was supplied with milk for nutrition at an early age.
-Ten Point was fond of this milk and when he was fighting illness in 1978, he was given milk everyday per Yoshido Farm's recommendation.
+Ten Point was fond of this milk and when he was fighting illness in 1978, he was given milk everyday per Yoshida Farm's recommendation.